pranav083/100-days-of-code/cm/log_c.md

 - Internship :
 - Lab Work : went to lab and started working on argo workflows and making DAG and reading postgres and turbogears code .... its too deep !
 - People Connect : met with friends today went on beach for night walk come back at 1 am
 - LeetCode :

+14th March , 2024

+- Bath, Exercise, Gita : did first only
+- Coursework : assignment was due today, did that
+- Internship :
+- Lab Work : went to lab worked for 4 5 hrs , and had 1 meeting too  !
+- People Connect : connected with phd 4th yr in event he was super open to so many new things and had gained so much experience with internship and industry people
+- LeetCode :